zaccowan/OS_Final_Project_ZSC/README.md

 ### Server Features
 - Server displays number of actively connected clients upon a change (client connection/disconnection)
 - Server displays messages from clients with username

+###
+- Simple Graphical Interface for client on the server.

 <br>
 <br>